| Availability |

 Example:

-Once enabled, the field will support pattern matching: searching
+<search> <field name="name" context="{'pattern_search': True}" /> </search>Once enabled, the field will support pattern matching: searching

-will match "Muhammad Rajeel",Use with
+muhrawill match "Muhammad Rajeel",Use with

-:If using
+filter_domain:If using

-<search> <field name="name" string="Employee" filter_domain="['|', ('work_email', 'ilike', self), ('name', 'ilike', raw_value)]" context="{'pattern_search': True}"/> </search>
+<search> <field name="name" string="Employee" filter_domain="['|', ('work_email', 'ilike', self), ('name', 'ilike', raw_value)]" context="{'pattern_search': True}"/> </search>work_emailwill be searched without pattern butnamewill be searched with pattern

 Please log in to comment on this module